mkavulich/ccpp-doc/CCPPtechnical/source/ConstructingSuite.rst

 =========================
 Interstitial Schemes
 =========================
-The :term:`SDF` can have an arbitrary number of additional interstitial schemes in between the primary parameterizations to preprocess or postprocess data.
+The SDF can have an arbitrary number of additional interstitial schemes in between the primary parameterizations to preprocess or postprocess data.
 There are two main types of interstitial schemes, scheme-specific and suite-level.
 The scheme-specific interstitial scheme is needed for one specific scheme and the suite-level interstitial scheme processes data that are relevant for various schemes within a suite.

 =========================
 SDF Examples